Surgery on Anosov flows using bi-contact geometry: bi-contact surgery on Anosov flows

 As noticed in \fullref{sub:contact surgery} the shear defines a smooth new $3$-manifold $\tilde{M}$ but it does not preserve the contact form $\alpha_-$ since on the surgery annulus $A_0$ An analogous calculation shows that $\alpha_+$ is not preserved either since

-The strategy is to deform each of the contact structures independently on $M\setminus A_0$ in such a way that they remain transverse to each other and after the application of the shear they define two new (transverse) contact structures.
+The strategy is to deform each of the contact structures independently on $M\setminus A_0$ in such a way that they remain transverse to each other and after the application of the shear they define two new (transverse) contact structures (see \fullref{fig:Defor3}).

 The deformation that we apply to $\alpha_-$ is the same one used by Foulon and Hasselblatt to define their contact surgery.

 We set $(\tilde{\alpha}_-)^+=(\alpha_-)^+- dh$ where

 Here $\lambda_1:\mathbb{R}:\rightarrow [0,1]$ is a smooth bump function supported in $(0,\epsilon)$ such that $\lambda_1(0)=1$ and $\left| \lambda_1' \right|<\frac{1}{\epsilon}+\iota$ with $\iota$ arbitrarily small.
 Note that in a neighborhood of $A$ we have \cite{FHV2} therefore and we have a well defined 1-form on the new manifold $\tilde{M}$.